joyfulcraftsmen/JC.Tools/reference/connection-definitions/providers/ms-excel-oledb.md

 Names of the columns must be ConnectionName, ConnectionString, ConnectionType.
 All of them are mandatory.
 See details of each *Connection Type* to be sure you fill in correct values in ConnectionString column.

 You can have more columns (e.g.,  Notes as column D).
 Additional columns are ignored by the JC.Unit framework.

+## Permissions

+The account JC.Unit runs under must have read permissions on the MS Excel file.